Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Related work

-In a follow-up to CMT, Zhuo et al. introduced the Symbolic Music Videos dataset, containing video-MIDI pairs~\shortcite{zhuo}.
+In a follow-up to CMT, Zhuo et al. introduced the V-MusProd model alongside the Symbolic Music Videos dataset, containing video-MIDI pairs~\cite{zhuo}.
 They sourced MIDI data from piano tutorial videos, automatically transcribing audio using the Onsets and Frames model, resulting in 1140 samples~\cite{onset_and_frames}.
-Video features such as color histograms, RGB frame differences for motion, and high-level CLIP features~\cite{clip} were extracted to train three models sequentially: one generating chord sequences, another generating the melody, and a third generating the accompaniment.
+Video features such as color histograms, RGB frame differences for motion, and high-level CLIP features~\cite{clip} were extracted to train three modules sequentially: one generating chord sequences, another generating the melody, and a third generating the accompaniment.

 The Video2Music model shares similarities with our approach by utilizing both low-level video features and high-level emotional conditioning, but differs in application~\cite{kang}.
 The authors compiled the MuVi-Sync dataset, consisting of 748 music videos labeled with musical attributes like note density, loudness, chords, and key.
-Their encoder-decoder transformer takes low- and high-level video features, along with user-provided primer chord and key, to generate chord sequences.
+Their encoder-decoder transformer takes low- and high-level video features to generate chord sequences.
 These sequences are then arpeggiated using fixed patterns to create the final MIDI output.
-However, this method's reliance on a fixed time grid omits the subtle expressive timing found in human performances.
-Additionally, its use of fixed arpeggiation patterns limits musical diversity, and requiring user-defined chord and key inputs restricts accessibility for non-musicians.
+However, relying on fixed arpeggiation patterns limits the musical diversity of the generated pieces.

+The XMusic model generates MIDI for videos by analyzing the video in terms of emotional and temporal features~\cite{xmusic}.
+It uses Compound Word representation and performs dense, bar-by-bar conditioning.
+A ``selector" module trained with human feedback chooses the best music from a batch of output samples in the end.
+The model is trained on a privately-collected closed-source dataset.

+CMT, V-MusProd, Video2Music, and XMusic all use a quantized temporal representation (32nd notes or coarser) and rely on dense temporal conditioning, often treating each musical bar independently.
+In contrast, our model adopts an event-based representation with independent time-shift tokens at an 8\,ms resolution.
+This fine-grained resolution captures subtle timing variations, reflecting how humans naturally play music, rather than imposing rigid, quantized beat subdivisions~\cite{event_encoding}.
+Furthermore, our use of sparse temporal conditioning in absolute time eliminates reliance on musical bars, enabling the model to handle any type of MIDI, including expressive performances that may not follow strict bar structures.